akostrik/pezos/README.md

 # pezos
+A Sorbonne University project, master 2.
+Subject : Développement d'Algorithmes d'Application Réticulaire.

-A university project.
-Verification of new blocks of a study blockchain (for detailed description in French cf. projet.pdf).
+Verification of new blocks of a study blockchain (for detailed description in French see projet.pdf).

-Two possibilities : automatic or manual fetch of the blocks.
+Two possibilities : automatic or manual fetch of new blocks.